jumpnow/jumpnowtek-site/_posts/2016-09-20-Using-the-Raspberry-Pi-Hardware-PWM-timers.md

 Instructions for using the PWM sysfs interface can be found in the Linux documentation [pwm.txt][pwm-txt].

+I have a [small Python class][pwmpy] that simplifies working with the PWM sysfs interface, but it's only a convenience and definitely not required to work with the timers.

+You can use any language that can do file I/O including the Linux shell.

-Here is a quick example with the *pwm-2chan-with-clk* overlay loaded.
+Here is a quick CLI example with the *pwm-2chan-with-clk* overlay loaded.

     root@rpi3:~# ls /sys/class/pwm
     pwmchip0